wadave/vertex-ai-agents/a2a-on-ae-multiagent/README.md

 >
 > **⚠️ Important**: A2A is a work in progress (WIP) thus, in the near future there might be changes that are different from what demonstrated here.

-This document describes a multi-agent set up using Agent2Agent (A2A) and a example traceability extension implementation for the hosting agents and how the extension is activated on the server and included in the response.
+This document describes a multi-agent set up using Agent2Agent (A2A), ADK, Agent Engine, MCP servers, and the ADK extension for A2A.
+It provides an overview of how the A2A protocol works between agents, and how the extension is activated on the server and included in the response.

 ## Overview

 This document describes a web application demonstrating the integration of Google's Open Source frameworks Agent2Agent (A2A) and Agent Development Kit (ADK) for multi-agent orchestration with Model Context Protocol (MCP) clients.
-The application features a host agent coordinating tasks between specialized remote A2Aagents that interact with various MCP servers to fulfill user requests.
+The application features a host agent coordinating tasks between specialized remote A2A agents that interact with various MCP servers to fulfill user requests.

 ### Architecture